Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Buccaneers stats and trends

-- Tampa Bay has played 17 games, with nine wins against the spread.
+- In Tampa Bay's 17 games this season, it has nine wins against the spread.

-- This season, the Buccaneers have an against the spread record of 11-7 in their 18 games as a favorite of 3 points or more.
+- So far this season, the Buccaneers have been installed as favorites by a 3-point margin or more 18 times and are 11-7 ATS in those contests.

-- Tampa Bay's games this year have hit the over nine times in 17 opportunities (52.9%).
+- Tampa Bay's games this year have eclipsed the over/under nine times in 17 opportunities (52.9%).

-- Tampa Bay is 9-5 against the spread and 12-2 overall this season when the team scores more than 21.9 points.
+- Tampa Bay is 9-5 against the spread and 12-2 overall in games when it records more than 21.9 points.

-- This year, the Buccaneers have 19 turnovers, six fewer than the Rams have takeaways (25).
+- The Buccaneers have turned the ball over 19 times this season, six fewer than the Rams have forced (25).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Rams.